Generic Power Sum Decompositions and Bounds for the Waring Rank: Preparation

-Given $f\in S_d$, the notions of its (Waring) rank, denoted by $\rk f$, and \emph{border rank}, which we denote by $\Br f$, are quite standard.
-Rank and border rank can also be regarded as particular instances of a more general notion of rank and border rank of a point, with respect to an arbitrary variety in a projective space (see \cite[5.2.1]{L}).
+The (Waring) rank of $f\in S_d$, denoted by $\rk f$, is the minimum of all nonnegative integers $r$ for which there exists a decomposition $f={v_1}^d+\cdots +{v_r}^d$ with $\Span{v_1},\ldots ,\Span{v_r}\in\Ps S_1$.
+This can also be regarded as a particular instance of a more general notion of rank of a point with respect to an arbitrary variety in a projective space (see \cite[5.2.1]{L}).
 Let us also rephrase below the definition of open rank given in \cite[Definition~2]{J}.

-\begin{defn} The \emph{open (Waring) rank} of $f\in S_d$, denoted by $\Ork f$, is the minimum of all nonnegative integers $r$ with the following property: for every Zariski closed, proper subset $X\subsetneq\Ps S_1$, there exist a decomposition
+\begin{definition} The \emph{open (Waring) rank} of $f\in S_d$, denoted by $\Ork f$, is the minimum of all nonnegative integers $r$ with the following property: for every Zariski closed, proper subset $X\subsetneq\Ps S_1$, there exists a decomposition